 - Clearing talent domains, which drop talent books (see the Talents section)

 - Clearing artifact domains, which drop artifacts (see the Artifacts section)

 - Clearing Ley Lines, which drop either gold or EXP items depending on their color (see the Character Levelling section)

-Domains are small dungeons that can be cleared in two to three minutes.
+Domains are small combat instances that can be cleared in two to three minutes.
 They do not change, and thus get extremely repetitive.

 Ley Lines are mini-events in the open world which you can activate to fight a handful of enemies.
 There are about twenty fixed locations where Ley Lines can show up, and each location always has the same set of enemies in the same spawn configuration.